dbpiper/Archimedes/docs/development-configuration.md

 ## General Overview

-The [CI script](https://github.com/dbpiper/Euclid/.travis.yml) is a great introduction to everything that is needed to build and run Euclid.
+The [CI script](https://github.com/dbpiper/Archimedes/.travis.yml) is a great introduction to everything that is needed to build and run Archimedes.
 In general you need:

 - [git-crypt](https://github.com/AGWA/git-crypt)